projectchrono/chrono/doxygen/documentation/module_vehicle/wheeled_tire.md

 ### Pacejka 2002 (Pac02) tire model  {#wheeled_tire_pac02}

 This model is an extension of Pacejka's earlier Magic Formula tire model with additional equations and coefficients.
-Since a large number of vehicle dynamics maneuvers do not occur under steady-state slip conditions, the contact patch slip state equations are included to provide more accurate results under transient conditions.
+Since a large number of vehicle dynamics maneuvers do not occur under steady-state slip conditions, the contact patch slip state equations are included to provide more accurate results under transient conditions (TBD!).
+Due to the lack of reference data sets the inflation pressure dependence terms and the large camber terms are actually not implemented.

 See [ChPac02Tire](@ref chrono::vehicle::ChPac02Tire) and [Pac02Tire](@ref chrono::vehicle::Pac02Tire).

 ### TMeasy tire model  {#wheeled_tire_tmeasy}

+TMeasy (Tire Model Made Easy) has been developed to allow easy parametration.
+Its complexity is roughly comparable to the Magic Formula based models.
+Based on known parameter sets for trucks and passenger cars it is possible to estimate a complete parameter set from few input data, if needed.
+TMeasy considers nonlinear effects and includes contact patch slip state equations.

 See [ChTMeasyTire](@ref chrono::vehicle::ChTMeasyTire) and [TMeasyTire](@ref chrono::vehicle::TMeasyTire).